 Posture, hand position, and recognition of strings and levers

-Maintain a relaxed hand and wrist position and gap between thumb and finger within passages that are more technically demanding
+Play with a relaxed, curved hand shape, maintaining lowered wrist position and a gap between thumb and finger within repertoire that demands more connected finger placing

 Explore the progression of this Learning Objective